lsiver/subspace_identification/README.md

 ## Future Work

  - ~~Scale gain relationships by input sizes set by user~~
+   - implemented this as the default *Options>Input Scaling*
  - Add option to apply a simple first order exponential filter to outputs before running the analysis
  - Add lineariziation option for inputs / outputs
  - Checkbox style is clunky for setting up model runs, need to change this